MSU-DHI-Lab/data-workflows-workshop/day-02-repeatable-flows-and-provenance/01-labs/lab-01/README.md

 (On older Docker versions, you may need `docker-compose up` with a hyphen.)

+**What happens when you run this command:**

+1. Docker reads the recipe file (`docker-compose.yml`) in this folder
-Docker will pull the Apache NiFi image if this is your first time.
-That download can take a few minutes depending on your internet speed.
-After that, you will see logs scrolling in your terminal as NiFi starts up.
+2. Docker downloads the NiFi software package (called an "image") if this is your first time.
+This download can take a few minutes depending on your internet speed.

-Wait until you see messages about processors being available or the web server starting.
-This can take 1-2 minutes even after the download finishes.
+3. Docker creates a container from that package and starts NiFi inside it
+4. NiFi becomes available in your web browser

+You will see logs scrolling in your terminal as NiFi starts up.
 The logs may look dense and technical.
 That is normal.
 Look for lines mentioning "Started" or "NiFi has started."
+This can take 1-2 minutes even after the download finishes.

-If the command fails, check that Docker is running.
+If the command fails, check that Docker Desktop is running (look for the whale icon).
 Also check that nothing else is using port 8080 on your machine.
 On macOS/Linux, run `lsof -i :8080` to see what is using the port.
 On Windows, run `netstat -ano | find "8080"`.

+**What is a port?** A port is like a numbered door on your computer.
+When NiFi runs, it listens on door 8080 for your browser to knock.
+If another program is already using door 8080, NiFi cannot open it.

 ---